oriyomibadmus/socialApp/README.md

 # socialApp
-A Django Social App (CRUD &amp; User Authenticcation)
+A BareBone Django app with User Authentication